For years, marketers have relied on cookies, or little data files that contain personal identifiers, for user targeting and marketing measurement.

 How to prep for cookieless marketing

 Unfortunately, adopting cookieless marketing isn’t as simple as flipping a switch.
 Instead, it demands creative innovation, new technology, and maybe a whole new organizational approach to data management.
+In addition, it is key to understand the difference in approaches for marketing vs. advertising.

 Tracking and measuring without cookies